talwat/blog/docs/posts/should-you-use-sveltekit.md

 If you are creating a single page app, you can still use one of the alternatives mentioned above.

-Overall, SvelteKit is an amazing framework and if you don't mind making a [github issue](https://github.com/sveltejs/kit/issues) here and there it works great.ß
+Overall, SvelteKit is an amazing framework and if you don't mind making a [github issue](https://github.com/sveltejs/kit/issues) here and there it works great.